 10. Duplicate Copies

 For the general collection, duplicate copies (normally not more than two) are purchased of those titles which are, or are expected to be, heavily and continuously used, or are on reserve.
-Second copies of Special Collections materials will be acquired where appropriate to provide a circulating copy, such as in the case of faculty authored monographs or volumed edited by a faculty member.
+Second copies of University Archives & Rare Books materials will be acquired where appropriate to provide a circulating copy, such as in the case of faculty authored monographs or volumed edited by a faculty member.

 11. Editions and Translations